 4. Reasoning Path ("Step by Step")

-Trace the decision-making chain.
-"To predict conversion, I first checked industry (SaaS), then company size (50–200), then engagement (high), then estimated conversion as 73%."
+Walk the chain in order.
+"To predict conversion, I checked industry (SaaS), then company size (50–200), then engagement (high), then landed on 73%."

 5. Confidence + Uncertainty Bands